iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 other hand side the node considers now everything which is possible to do with the node.</p>

+## Models

+<p align="justify">One needs a model for the upscaling.
+While installing
+the nodes some models from xinntao are downloaded and placed in the directory models so that one can start working with the upscaling.</p>

+Followiing models are compatible with the node:

+* RealESRGAN_x4plus.pth
+* RealESRNet_x4plus.pth
+* RealESRGAN_x2plus.pth
+* ESRGAN_SRx4_DF2KOST_official-ff704c30.pth

+## Netscale

+<p align="justify">One important setting depends on the model like the ones in the last
+section.
+The x2 and the x4 denotes the scale factor.
+This scale factor must fit the value of netscale.
+Otherwise one will get an error message.</p>

 ## Upscaling

 <p align="justify">One can set the scaling factor in steps of 0.1